 Verify invoices and expense reports; and/or reconciles to budget.

 Assist students with their client casework that includes training and advising new students each semester on creating and preparing legal documents (e.g. briefs, exhibits, discovery materials, notices, certificates of service, tables of authority, affidavits, translations, researching/understanding court rules, etc.).

 Provide students with administrative support in preparing correspondence, mailings, court filings, prison visits, and legal phone calls.

-Process conflict and other intake forms.
+Process client conflict check and other intake forms for Clinic centers.

+Cover lunches and breaks in the reception area as needed.
 Provide professional and helpful customer service.

 Performs other duties as assigned.

 4 years of administrative support or other relevant experience required.

 Minimum Competencies: (Skills, knowledge, and abilities.)

 Intermediate knowledge of word processing, spreadsheet, email, and database software programs is required.